A bit of history

 I have been passionate about astronomy since I was a child.
 When I was about 10 years old, I saw a series of articles in the french encyclopedia “Tout l’Univers” describing the construction of a telescope with only a few tools, some plywood and a big piece of glass.
 Unfortunately, I could not find any cheap glass that would be large enough for this project.
 So I just decided to forget about it.

-Some day around 15 years later, I found a book in my University’s library talking about home made telescopes.
+Fast forward 15 years later, I found a book in my University’s library talking about home made telescopes.
 After reading the entire book, I decided it was time for me to finally build my own.

 This project was kind of a kick-starter for my future projects.
-It taught me how to work with wood, metal and glass but it also showed me how to think outside the box.
+It taught me how to work with wood, metal and glass but it also showed to think outside the box.
 Most importantly, it taught me to always try even if everybody tells you it’s too hard or impossible to build.

 About Me